I played MOBAs for a few years. This League of Legends article is a basic overview I feel will help everyone who reads it.

 Seismic Shard (Q)

-Description: Malphite sends a shard of the earth through the ground at his target, dealing magic damage upon impact and slowing them for 4 seconds.
-Additionally, Malphite will increase his own movement speed for 4 seconds by the same amount of flat movement speed that the target lost.
+Description: Malphite sends a shard of the earth through the ground at his target, dealing magic damage upon impact and slowing them for four seconds.
+Additionally, Malphite will increase his own movement speed for four seconds by the same amount of flat movement speed that the target lost.

 This is the skill to get at Level 1 if you're going into a lane.
 It allows you to keep enemy champions at arm's reach by slowing them down if they decide to attempt to attack you.
 The beautiful part of Malphite's Q is that it's a movement steal.
 In other words, you gain the same amount of movement speed that your target loses.
 This means that it's perfect for finishing off those pesky champions who try to run away when their health is nearly gone.
 It's also good for making a quick getaway when you're the one who's about to kick the bucket, so to speak.

 Seismic Shard does a respectable 70 magic damage at Level 1, so it's a powerful deterrent in the early-game.
 As the game progresses, the damage will still be respectable if you build some ability power items.
 Seismic Shard remains viable at all stages of the game, so use it often!